 In the end, things turned out differently than everyone anticipated.
 My hometown fared much better than predicted, but devastation occurred elsewhere.
 People have been impacted.
 Lives have been lost.
 And relief still needs to come.

-But regardless of whether or not you donate your time or money, remember you can always give grace.
+Regardless of whether or not you donate your time or money, remember you can always give grace.

 Image from USA Today.